Melbourne Renegades: Support and fan following

 The Renegades averaged 13,323 fans to their home games for the inaugural BBL season, and 13,406 supporters in their second BBL season.
 The average attendance increased by a huge margin in the third season when they registered an average crowd of 21,929.
 The fourth season had an even better average crowd of 22,324 fans for their home matches.

 Their highest home attendance was to the Melbourne Derby in their third BBL season, attracting 42,837 fans.
 The biggest non-home attendance in BBL history occurred in the 2015–16 season against the Stars, with 80,883 present.
 Their largest non-Derby attendance was 30,018, which came in their seventh BBL season against the Perth Scorchers.

 Renegades' members have steadily increased with every passing season.
 They reached their biggest membership mark ever for a season two weeks before the start of the 2015–16 Big Bash League season.

 Rivalry with Melbourne Stars

 When the league began in 2011, Cricket Australia decided they would place two teams in Melbourne.
 With the core group of players for both sides coming from the Victoria cricket team, this rivalry automatically became widely anticipated in Melbourne.
-The derby between the new two teams, the Melbourne Stars and the Melbourne Renegades, quickly became hugely popular with big crowds flocking in to the derby matches at both the MCG and Etihad Stadium in Melbourne.
+The derby between the new two teams, the Melbourne Stars and the Renegades, quickly became hugely popular with big crowds flocking in to the derby matches at both the MCG and Docklands Stadium.
 In BBL05, during the first leg of the two derbies at the MCG, it drew a record crowd of 80,883 which is the highest crowd for any domestic cricket match ever in the history of the sport.